 Sideload OTA Update Zip via ADB

 Some device manufacturers make it easy for users to try out the OTA packages.
 They usually host this update file as a zip on their respective sites.
-Or sometimes, even the few users who are lucky enough to get the updates, capture the OTA URL or shares the entire OTA zip files for others to download.
+Or sometimes, even the few users who are lucky enough to get the updates, capture the OTA URL or share the entire OTA zip files for others to download.
 So if you come across these OTA zip files which you want to sideload onto your devices, then this guide will definitely come in handy.

 In this tutorial, we will be explaining the steps to manually install the OTA update packages via ADB Sideload and Stock Recovery.
-GO through both of these methods once and the one you find it easier to execute, give it a shot.
+GO through both of these methods once and the one you find easier to execute, give it a shot.
 But before that, there are a few prerequisites to keep in mind.

 - Before sideloading the OTA package, make sure you are using the stock firmware without any modification to the system partition.
 That is, make sure apps like Magisk, Xposed Framework and even TWRP recovery aren’t there on your devices.